alielmorsy/synexis_llm/README.md

 # Synexis

 Yet another binding for llama.cpp.
-But this one is kinda different because it supports continous
+But this one is kinda different because it supports continuous batching with a slots system mechanism (adapted from llama-server).

+Currently, it supports only text completion

 ## Build